Elise Mertens: 2019: Singles title, Sunshine Double & US Open doubles titles

 Mertens had a rough start to the clay-court season, losing in the opening round of four of her first five tournaments (the exception being a quarterfinal appearance in Morocco where she was upset by the eventual tournament champion Maria Sakkari).
-Seeded 20th at the French Open, Mertens beat Tamara Zidanšek and Diane Parry to advance to the third round, where she was beaten by 12th seed Anastasija Sevastova in a three hour 18-minute match three-set match, despite winning the first set and holding five match points in the decider.
-Mertens and Sabalenka performed well in the doubles draw, where they were seeded sixth.
-The pair reached the semifinals, in which they were defeated by second seeds and eventual champions, Tímea Babos and Kristina Mladenovic.
+At the French Open, Mertens beat Tamara Zidanšek and Diane Parry to advance to the third round, where she was beaten by Anastasija Sevastova in a three-hour 18-minute, three-set match despite winning the first set and holding five match points in the decider.
+Mertens and Sabalenka performed well in the doubles draw, losing to eventual champions Tímea Babos and Kristina Mladenovic in the semifinals.

-Mertens performed much stronger in the grass-court season warmup events, making the quarterfinals in Mallorca and the third round in Eastbourne (in both tournaments she lost to the eventual champions, Sofia Kenin and Karolína Plíšková, respectively).
-Seeded 21st at Wimbledon, Mertens advanced to the fourth round for the first time, taking out Fiona Ferro, Monica Niculescu and 15th seed Wang Qiang.
-However, she was upset by world No. 54, Barbora Strýcová, after having a one-set lead.
-In doubles, Mertens and Sabalenka advanced to the quarterfinals, but were defeated by eventual champions Strýcová and Hsieh Su-wei, the second consecutive major the pair lost to the team that would go on to win the tournament.
+Mertens performed much stronger in the grass-court season warmup events, making the quarterfinals in Mallorca and the third round in Eastbourne (in both tournaments she lost to the eventual champions Sofia Kenin and Karolína Plíšková, respectively).
+At Wimbledon, Mertens advanced to the fourth round for the first time, taking out Fiona Ferro, Monica Niculescu and Wang Qiang.
+However, she was upset by Barbora Strýcová.
+In doubles, Mertens and Sabalenka advanced to the quarterfinals, but they were defeated by eventual champions Strýcová and Hsieh Su-wei, the second consecutive major the pair lost to the team that won the tournament.